UMAprotocol/UMIPs/UMIPs/collateral-omnibus-9.md

 - DOM token address 0xef5Fa9f3Dede72Ec306dfFf1A7eA0bB0A2F7046F on Ethereum (https://etherscan.io/address/0xef5Fa9f3Dede72Ec306dfFf1A7eA0bB0A2F7046F) needs to be added to the collateral currency whitelist introduced in UMIP-8.
 - DOM token address 0xc8aaeE7f1DEaC631259B8Bf2c65e71207cc53B0c on Polygon (https://polygonscan.com/address/0xc8aaeE7f1DEaC631259B8Bf2c65e71207cc53B0c) needs to be added to the collateral currency whitelist introduced in UMIP-8.
+- DOM token address 0xb063fDCE9cF1c111a576Bff7Bf75C6cc7DB4Cc3f on Boba network (https://blockexplorer.boba.network/address/0xb063fDCE9cF1c111a576Bff7Bf75C6cc7DB4Cc3f) needs to be added to the collateral currency whitelist introduced in UMIP-8.
-- A final fee of 150000 DOM needs to be set in the Store contract for DOM token address on both Ethereum and Polygon.
+- A final fee of 150000 DOM needs to be set in the Store contract for DOM token address on Ethereum, Polygon and Boba.

 ### JRT